WayScience/nf1_schwann_cell_painting_data/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13345304.svg)](https://doi.org/10.5281/zenodo.13345304)

-# NF1 Cell Painting Data
+# NF1 Schwann cell Cell Painting data

 In this repository, we generate image analysis and image-based profiling pipelines to extract and format single-cell morphological profiles.

-We train a machine learning model to predict NF1 genotype, evaluate, and generate figures within a separate repository called: [NF1_SchwannCell_data_analysis](https://github.com/WayScience/NF1_SchwannCell_data_analysis).
+We train a machine learning model to predict NF1 genotype, evaluate, and generate figures within a separate repository called: [nf1_schwann_cell_morphology_signature](https://github.com/WayScience/nf1_schwann_cell_morphology_signature).
 Please visit the above repository for further information on the generation, validation, and figures from this model for the manuscript.

 ## Goal